jstorimer/sinatra-shopify/README.md

 * In the lib/sinatra/shopify.yml file replace API_KEY and SECRET with the Api Key and Secret that you just got from the Shopify Partners area
 * @git push heroku master@
 * @heroku open@

-The current implementation for authentication is to add the @authorize!@ method at the top of any routes that you want to be authenticated, like so:

-<pre><code>
-get '/sensitive_data' do
-  authorize!

-  # then do the sensitive stuff
-end
-</code></pre>

-h2.
-Disclaimer

-I am by no means a sinatra expert, this is really my first experience with sinatra.
-So if you see anything that could be done better, fork away.